-Justice Department seeking to question Pence in Jan.
-6 investigation
+Justice Department Seeking to Question Pence in Jan.
+6 Investigation

 “In the weeks before Jan.
 6, I repeatedly told the president that I did not have the authority to reject or return electoral votes,” Pence said in the interview.
 “It was clear he was getting different legal advice from an outside group of lawyers that, frankly, should have never been let in the building.”

 In that period of time, Trump began to publicly pressure Pence, as well as officials in Georgia, to go along with his efforts to remain in office.
 At the same time, Trump began using his Twitter account to try to draw a crowd to Washington for a “protest” at the Ellipse near the White House on Jan.
 6, the day of the congressional certification.
 The Times has previously reported that Pence’s chief of staff, Short, called Pence’s lead Secret Service agent, Tim Giebels, to his West Wing office Jan.
 5, 2021.
 When Giebels arrived at Short’s office, the chief of staff said that the president was going to turn on the vice president and that they would have a security risk because of it, a conversation that Short described to the House select committee.
 The committee released a video snippet of Short discussing it at one of its public hearings this year.

 Trump addressed the crowd at the Ellipse at midday Jan.
 6 and again pressured Pence, whom he had called a few hours earlier in a further effort to persuade him to go along with the last-ditch plan to block the certification.
 In his address at the Ellipse, Trump said: “You’re never going to take back our country with weakness.
 You have to show strength, and you have to be strong.”